-The intention of the patent system is to accelerate the progress of science by sharing knowledge that might otherwise be kept confidential (a.k.a.
+The patent system intends to accelerate the progress of science by sharing knowledge that might otherwise be kept confidential (a.k.a.
 Trade Secret).
 The word “patent” comes from a Latin word meaning “open.”
 Compare it to “latent,” meaning “hidden.”

-As an owner, a Patent will allow you to exclude others from manufacturing, using, or selling anything that incorporates the patented idea for a period of20 years from the filing of the patent application.
-Patents are granted to ideas that are new (a.k.a. novel), non-obvious and useful.
+As an owner, a Patent will allow you to exclude others from manufacturing, using, or selling anything that incorporates the patented idea for 20 years from the filing of the patent application.
+Patents are granted to new ideas (a.k.a. novel), non-obvious and useful.
 The owners of a Patent have, essentially, a governmental monopoly on their idea in exchange for publically sharing their idea in great detail.

 • Trade secrets – Information kept confidential so that it does not fall into the hands of competitors.